techsparksguru/data_ai_for_all/class9_apache_spark/Readme.md

 - SparkSession is a mere wrapper around SparkContext to offer Spark SQL's structured/SQL features on top of Spark Core's RDDs
 - You can only have one SparkContext at one time.
 Although you can start and stop it on demand as many times you want, but I remember an issue about it that said you should not close SparkContext unless you're done with Spark.
 In other words, have a single SparkContext for the entire lifetime of your Spark application.
 This is evident when you see Spark UI and start multiple sessions, yet there is only driver
 - Many applications built on Spark (e.g. incorta visual tool) are extremely careful to manage the lifecyle of SparkContext object, and mention in their documentation that the application/system owns managing the lifecycle of SparkContext and not available to user

+# Gotchas
+- If you don't find your spark application displaying in webUI (:8080), check that you started sparkSesssion in cluster mode i.e. set `spark://192.168.0.4:7077` on sparksession and not `local`